chickencuber/PenguinBuilder/Docs/Block.md

 ## Call Hat/ Call Hat With Args
 calls a hat block through the scratch vm(make sure the extension is unsandboxed)
 ### Arguments
-* ID: the ID of the Hat ou want to call
+* ID: the ID of the Hat you want to call
 * Args(for __Call Hat With Args__ only): an Object that represents the inputs in the hat
 ![image of block](./call-hat.png)
 ---